 I am transferring from another Mass General Brigham affiliate and I was cleared by their Occupational Health department.
-Do I also need to be cleared by MGH Occupational Health?
+Do I also need to be cleared by Occupational Health again?

 Occupational Health is an enterprise-wide department that has a database of all employees regardless of clinic location throughout the Mass General Brigham system, so they will have access to your records.
-If there was no period of inactivity between jobs and you are current with all clearance requirements for your new role, an appointment with MGH Occupational Health is not necessary.
+If there was no period of inactivity between jobs and you are current with all clearance requirements for your new role, fulfilling Occupational Health requirements again is not necessary.

 Do I have to attend my Occupational Health Services (OHS) appointment if it is scheduled during my shift?

 If I already met with Occupational Health Services when I was a volunteer or non-employee at Mass General, do I need to go again?